 “I’m good.
 Thank you.”

 “Okay then.
 I’ll leave your bill, but give a wave if you need anything else.”
-She paused.
 They looked at each other as if something more should be said.
-Not knowing what, she turned to leave.
+Not knowing what, she pivoted on her toe to leave.

 “If you get a break, maybe you could join me.”

 “Oh.”
 His invitation caught her off guard.
-She swiveled around and gazed into eyes crinkling at the corners and sparkling with the overhead lighting.
+His eyes crinkled at the corners, sparkling with the overhead lighting.
 A quick palpation of pleasure thumped her chest.
 “Um, well, thanks, but I’m off in about thirty.”

 “Oh yeah, that’s right.
 You said eight.
 Then, maybe we could go for coffee?
 After all, we both work for the Meadowlarks, and I’d say it’s about time we got to know each other.”

 “Sure.
-If you finish before I’m off, why don’t you see if you can grab the corner table out on the porch.”
+If you finish before I’m off, why don’t you see if you can a table out on the porch.”
 She nodded toward the door.
 “Coffee here is pretty good.”